Stages of Auto Repair

 Repair Authorization

 What about “totaling” a car?
-Regulations vary across the country, but in most states, including Wisconsin, a car is “totaled” when the repair costs are over 70% of the current market value of the vehicle.
+Regulations vary across the country, but in most states, for example Wisconsin, a car is “totaled” when the repair costs are over 70% of the current market value of the vehicle.
 From there, you can file a total loss claim and have the insurance company pay for the value of the vehicle minus the deductible, while you sign over the title to them.
 If you want to keep the car, you can file for a partial loss.
 You’ll be paid less, but you’ll still have the car, albeit with a salvage title.
 From that point, you’ll have to pay for repairs out-of-pocket.

 Teardown